mcdunnah/mcdunnah/README.md

 # 💫 About Me:
-🔭 I’m currently working on improving my skills of coding languages and creating innovative projects to solve real-world problems.<br>🌱 I’m currently learning Python, Machine Learning, and Data Structures in Java.<br>💬 Ask me about Data Structures<br>⚡ Fun fact: I love being outdoors!
+🔭 I’m currently working on improving my skills of coding languages and creating innovative projects to solve real-world problems.<br>🌱 I’m currently learning Python, Machine Learning, and Data Structures in Java.<br>💬 Ask me about emerging technologies!<br>⚡ Fun fact: I love being outdoors!
 In my free time, you'll find me in my garden or hiking up in the mountains.
 I'm also a big-time traveler and enjoy immersing myself in new cultures.

 ## 🌐 Socials: